-- During rounds, it is vital that all clinicians be able to clearly hear the discussion.
+During rounds, it is vital that all clinicians be able to clearly hear the discussion.
 If there are a large number of people in attendance, externs are asked to allow the clinicians to sit at the main table.
-If you are unable to hear the discussion well, it is your responsibility to let the speaker know you are having trouble hearing him or her. - You are also welcome to attend our Wednesday evening intern lecture series (most Wednesdays at 6pm in the downstairs conference room), even if you are not scheduled to be at ASEC at those hours.
-Dinner is typically provided!
+If you are unable to hear the discussion well, it is your responsibility to let the speaker know you are having trouble hearing him or her.

-ASK FOR AN ASSIGNMENT IF THINGS ARE SLOW:
+I. ASK FOR AN ASSIGNMENT IF THINGS ARE SLOW:

-- Caseload is variable and unpredictable!
-There may be times when you are 'on-clinics" but no new cases are received. - Your supervising DVM for the day may ask you to do any of the following: - o review a case, perform a physical exam/orthopedic exam/neurologic exam, SOAP a patient, assess specific critical care parameters or body systems for a patient, prepare a brief presentation on a disease condition, observe a surgical, radiographic, or other diagnostic procedure, review how to calculate constant rate infusions, etc, etc. - The DVM may ask you to perform one of these tasks while they observe, or may ask you to do so and then come back to them with your conclusions. - o If you have "time on your hands", ASK your supervising DVM to assign you a task do not wait for the senior clinician to seek you out.
+Caseload is variable and unpredictable!
+There may be times when you are 'ON-CLINICS" but no new cases are received.

+Your supervising DVM for the day may ask you to do any of the following:

+-review a case, perform a physical exam/orthopedic exam/neurologic exam, SOAP a patient, assess specific critical care parameters or body systems for a patient, prepare a brief presentation on a disease condition, observe a surgical, radiographic, or other diagnostic procedure, review how to calculate constant rate infusions, etc, etc.

+The DVM may ask you to perform one of these tasks while they observe, or may ask you to do so and then come back to them with your conclusions.

+If you have "time on your hands", ASK your supervising DVM to assign you a task - do not wait for the senior clinician to seek you out.

-12. What are the externs NOT responsible for?
+G. What are the externs NOT responsible for?

-- a) Primary responsibility for patient care: Externs do not have primary responsibility for patient care at ASEC.
+- 1. Primary Responsibility for Patient Care: Externs do not have primary responsibility for patient care at ASEC.
 The referral-only nature of our caseload requires that primary case responsibility be maintained by the clinicians.
-Externs are, of course, expected to accompany the clinician, observe, and assist at the clinician's discretion. - b) Performing treatments & placing catheters: Placement of all IV catheters and all patient treatments are performed by our experienced technical staff (to minimize vascular trauma and ensure reliable venous access). - c) Communication with referring veterinarians and clients: For a wide variety of reasons over the years, we have established a policy that externs do not handle client (or referring veterinarian) communication at ASEC all such communication is conducted by the attending DVM only.
+Externs are, of course, expected to accompany the clinician, observe, and assist at the clinician's discretion. - 2.
+Performing Treatments & Placing Catheters: Treatments, and all placement of IV catheters, are performed by our technical staff (to minimize vascular trauma and ensure reliable venous access). - 3.
+Communication with Referring Veterinarians and Clients: For a wide variety of reasons over the years, we have established a policy that externs do not handle client (or referring veterinarian) communication at ASEC all such communication is conducted by the attending DVM only.
 In the 20+ years that we have administered an externship program, experience has taught us that having externs taking patient history or giving client updates are skills best learned in a general-practice setting.
-The nature and complexity of cases in a referral hospital such as ASEC necessitate that all communication be handled by an experienced clinician: - To ensure accurate, detailed and time-efficient communication. - To eliminate client unease, and reassure them that their pet is being cared for by an experienced doctor. - d) Externs are ALWAYS welcome to accompany the DVM to the exam room to listen in on history-taking, exam, client education, etc. and we are ALWAYS happy to answer questions you may have, regarding communication, as part of your education here.
-Do not wait to be asked to come along it is YOUR RESPONSIBILITY to do so without being specifically asked by the attending DVM.
+The nature and complexity of cases in a referral hospital such as ASEC necessitate that all communication be handled by an experienced clinician: - to ensure accurate, detailed and time-efficient communication - to eliminate client unease, and reassure them that their pet is being cared for by an experienced doctor.

+Externs are ALWAYS welcome to accompany the DVM to the exam room to listen in on history-taking, exam, client education, etc. and we are ALWAYS happy to answer questions you may have, regarding communication, as part of your education here.
+Do not wait to be asked to come along - it is YOUR RESPONSIBILITY to do so without being specifically asked by the attending DVM.